Learn about actual and potential costs

 How risky is the Catheters supply chain?

 The supply chain for catheters carries a moderate level of risk, which has mixed implications for buyers.
-Vendors in this market rely on inputs from a variety of upstream manufacturers that supply goods such as rubber, plastic, tubing coils and other required medical supplies.
-Despite moderate supply chain risk, buyers...
+Vendors in this market rely on inputs from a variety of upstream manufacturers that supply goods such as rubber and plastic.
+Despite moderate supply chain risk, buyers do not face substantial threats from...
 Subscribe to learn more.